 This part of Ireland has been inhabited since the late Neolithic era.
-Newgrange, older than Stonehenge and the Egyptian pyramids, was built during that time – it is a circular mound with stone passageways and interior chambers.
-Today this important ancient structure is one of the most visited places in Ireland.
+Knowth is a Neolithic passage grave, probably dating from 2500 to 2000 BC.
+It contains rare Megalithic art.
 We will look around the Visitor Centre and site.
-Nearby Knowth is a Neolithic passage grave, probably dating from 2500 to 2000 BC.
-It contains rare Megalithic art.
-These are sites that stubbornly keep their secrets, and which are fascinating to visit.
-(Overnight Dublin) BL
+Knowth and nearby Newgrange are sites that stubbornly keep their secrets, and which are fascinating to visit.

 Day 20: Wednesday 13 June, Dublin – Howth Head – Dublin